slotThe/slotThe.github.io/posts/xmonad-on-nixos.md

 Though not directly relevant to making the flake work, a nice-to-have feature is Emacs support.
-One could [create a cabal project][nix:xmonad-hs-cabal-project] to get real `haskell-language-server` support, but that seems a bit overkill to me.
+One could create a cabal project to get real `haskell-language-server` support, but that seems a bit overkill to me.
 I don't really need more than a `ghci` session for my configuration<!-- -->—anything complicated enough to warrant a language server should immediately be upstreamed into `xmonad-contrib`.